stephan-double-u/cross-language-validation-demo/README.md

 - The _article status_ is a mandatory property.
   - Possible status are: NEW, ACTIVE, INACTIVE, DECOMMISSIONED.
   - The initial status (during insert) is 'NEW'.
-  - These status transitions are allowed for all users
+  - These status transitions are allowed for all users:
     - NEW => ACTIVE
     - NEW => INACTIVE
     - ACTIVE => INACTIVE
     - INACTIVE => ACTIVE
-  - Users with the permission _DecommissionAssets_ may perform there transitions as well
+  - Users with the permission _DecommissionAssets_ may perform there transitions as well:
     - ACTIVE => DECOMMISSIONED
     - INACTIVE => DECOMMISSIONED
   - The status DECOMMISSIONED may no longer be changed.
+- The _article category_ is an optional property.
+  - Valid values are: _Endoscopy_ and _Imaging System_
+- The _article sub-category_ is mandatory if a category has been entered.
+  - Valid values depend on the selected category
+    - For _Endoscopy_ the valid sub-categories are: _Laryngoscope_,  _Sinuscope_, _Otoscopes_
+    - For _Imaging System_ the valid sub-categories are: _Camera Head_,  _Light Source_, _Video Processors_
 - The property _maintenanceIntervalMonth_ is mandatory if _maintenanceLastDate_ has been entered.
 - The property _maintenanceLastDate_ is mandatory if _maintenanceIntervalMonth_ has been entered.
 - Each article can be assigned several accessories in a certain quantity